 Did you know that sometimes it’s all right to actually put yourself and your needs first?
 In fact, in this case, it’s ‘doctor’s orders.’
-While breast cancer is a frightening possibility for many women—modern technology has given us a powerful tool for early detection.
+While breast cancer is a frightening possibility for many—modern technology has given us a powerful tool for early detection.
 So put down whatever you’re helping someone else with at the moment and make time for proper screenings.

 We will help assess your individual risk and provide screening recommendations to help you decide what is right for you.
-Women with higher risk histories may choose to start screening earlier and have it done more frequently.
-Others, such as younger women with low-risk histories, may choose less frequent screening.
+People with higher risk histories may choose to start screening earlier and have it done more frequently.
+Others, such as younger people with low-risk histories, may choose less frequent screening.
 The choice is personal; we are always here to help you understand the best available science and decide what’s right for you.

 WHA uses 3D mammography, also known as breast tomosynthesis, to capture the most detailed images possible.
 3D mammography allows our radiologists to examine the breast tissue in layers, which is especially helpful for dense breast tissue.
 In studies, 3D mammography has been shown to increase the number of breast cancers detected and to decrease the number of call-backs for follow up mammography or breast ultrasound.

 In addition to using the latest technology, WHA works with a team of local radiologists from Diagnostic Imaging Northwest who specialize in reading mammograms.
 Two separate radiologist with expertise in mammography independently evaluate each mammogram, comparing to past exams, when available, and helping you stay on top of your breast health.